kelly-gilbert/preppin-data-challenge/2021/preppin-data-2021-47/README.md

 * Practiced: reshaping (melt)
 * Practiced: [bonus section] small multiple charts (matpotlib)

+This week's challenge was a collaboration with #GamesNightViz, a data visualization challenge around the topic of games.
+Learn more [here](https://github.com/wjsutton/games_night_viz/blob/main/1_player_select.md).

 My solution did not match the provided solution for the percent_won metric, because I show that Lika Gerasimova had one win (on Aug 18, 2012), while the solution has null win percentage for Lika (and ranked her last).

 ## Data prep: Python